dotnet/docs-aspire/docs/whats-new/preview-6.md

 The above example shows how to create a `DistributedApplicationTestingBuilder` in order to bootstrap the app host project and run tests against it.
 There's also an easy way to create an `HttpClient` that is configured to make requests to resources in the app host project.

+For more information, see [Testing .NET Aspire apps](../fundamentals/testing.md).

 ## Templates

 We updated to the latest stable versions of the OpenTelemetry SDK and Instrumentation packages, version 1.8.1.
 This includes changes to simplify the OTLP exporter configuration using newer APIs: